-Inhibition of IL6 in rheumatoid arthritis and juvenile idiopathic arthritis.
+Inhibition of IL6 in rheumatoid arthritis and juvenile idiopathic arthritis

 A number of clinical trials have been done to investigate the role of interleukin-6 (IL-6) as a potential therapeutic target in rheumatoid arthritis (RA) and juvenile idiopathic arthritis (JIA).
 Most of the data testing this comes from trials of the humanized anti Il-6 receptor antibody tocilizumab.
 Results from clinical trials worldwide have been promising so far.
 Additional study will define the ultimate role of tocilizumab and Il6 inhibitors in the treatment paradigms for RA and JIA.

 Data provided are for informational purposes only.
 Although carefully collected, accuracy cannot be guaranteed.
 The impact factor represents a rough estimation of the journal's impact factor and does not reflect the actual current impact factor.
 Publisher conditions are provided by RoMEO.
 Differing provisions from the publisher's actual policy or licence agreement may be applicable.